Describe a place that wasn't kept clean.: IELTS Speaking Cue Card

 What do you think causes places like this to become neglected?

 I believe a lack of community involvement and insufficient funding for maintenance are major factors.
-When people stop caring or when local governments don't prioritize upkeep, these spaces quickly deteriorate.
-It reflects a broader societal issue regarding environmental responsibility.
+When people stop caring or when local authorities don't prioritize upkeep, these spaces quickly deteriorate.
+It's a cycle of neglect that can be hard to break.

-How can communities work together to improve neglected areas?
+How can communities work together to improve such neglected areas?

 Communities can organize clean-up events, create awareness campaigns, and involve local schools in environmental education.
-Engaging residents in the upkeep fosters a sense of ownership and responsibility, encouraging them to take pride in their surroundings and work together for improvement.
+Engaging residents in the maintenance and beautification of their surroundings fosters a sense of ownership and responsibility.

 Band 6-7